Kris Barras Band: History

 The success of this album led to tours with artists such as Beth Hart, Joanne Shaw Taylor and GUN.
 Barras was named as one of "The 17 Best Blues Guitarists in the World" by MusicRadar.
 He was voted number 13, alongside names such as Joe Bonamassa and John Mayer.

-In May 2019, the Barras band toured as part of the "Rockin’ the Blues" Festival alongside Jonny Lang and Walter Trout.
+In May 2019, the Barras band toured as part of the "Rockin' the Blues" Festival alongside Jonny Lang and Walter Trout.
 The tour dates took place in the UK, Germany, and France.
-The band was also featured on the Rockin’ The Blues CD release to coincide with the tour.
+The band was also featured on the Rockin' The Blues CD release to coincide with the tour.
 Later that year, the band joined Black Stone Cherry on their Summer tour of the UK/Ireland as their special guest.
 They also opened for Black Stone Cherry on their 2021 British tour, including at the Royal Albert Hall on 21 September.

 On 13 September 2019, the band released their third studio album, Light It Up through Provogue Records.
 The album reached number 30 on British iTunes, number 49 in the Official UK Charts as well as Number 1 in on the UK Independent Album Breakers Chart.

 On 3 September 2021, the band released a new song, "Dead Horses," alongside its music video.
 This was followed on 1 November 2021 with the announcement of their new single "My Parade" and the upcoming album Death Valley Paradise.
 "Parade" ascended to number 1 on Planet Rock radio's airplay chart.
 This was followed by two additional singles: "These Voices," and "Who Needs Enemies."
 The album was released through Mascot Records on 4 March 2022, and debuted at No. 27 on the UK Albums Chart.

+in September 2023 the band signed to Earache Records securing a worldwide deal.